Shinigami Eyes

 11 hrs

-Shoutout to non-binary folks who feel hopeless in the current political climate ❤
+Shoutout to trans folks who feel hopeless in the current political climate ❤

-Openly supporting trans or non-binary people, or calling out transphobia.
+Openly supporting trans or non-binary people, calling out transphobia (and transmisogyny within the community itself), advocating for access to gender-affirming healthcare.